Transient User and Developer Manual

 Call the transient prefix command, replacing the active transient.

-This is used for suffixes that are prefixes themselves, i.e. for sub-prefixes.
+Unless transient--do-recurse is explicitly used, this pre-command is automatically used for suffixes that are prefixes themselves, i.e., for sub-prefixes.

 Pre-commands for Non-Suffixes